deepchecks/deepchecks/docs/source/user-guide/general/export_save_results.rst

 sending to different tools, or for further processing steps (e.g. in ci/cd for deciding whether a new model is good enough for deployment).

-We will will discuss the two main export options, that are relevant for saving Check or Suite results:
+We will discuss the two main export options, that are relevant for saving Check or Suite results:

 - :ref:`Saving an HTML File <export_save_results__save_result_to_html>` - saving the interactive report as a file
 - :ref:`Exporting to JSON <export_save_results__export_to_json>` - exporting to a serializeable object that can